erik-helleren/growing-SEs/src/teaching/2_core_skills.md

 These are things which, at the very least, are not fully in the control of the student which impacts their starting point.
 So be kind and understanding, and meet them where they are.
 Thats the only way for you to have an impact on where they are going.

-## Teachers teach
+## Always be a student

-Being a teacher is defined based on an instantaneous action.
-This makes "teacher" a transient state, as is "student".
+Being a teacher is defined based on intention and action in the moment.
+You are only a teacher when you are teaching.
 When in teaching mode, the goal is to impart knowledge and the mindset, often, is that of the expert.
-This is dangerous as it can inflate egos very quickly.
+This can inflate egos very quickly.

+At the same time, there is always something we can learn from our team members.
+We can always benefit from being the student, and can always learn something new.

-A key skill that you have to develop quickly is the ability to switch from teacher to student.
+A key skill for you is the ability to switch off teacher mode to focus on being a student.
 The members of your team should be treated as peers, regardless of title, who deserves to have their skills and knowledge respected.
-The best way to show that respect is, when they want to teach, shift quickly and without ego into student mode.
+The best way to show respect is to shift quickly and without ego into student mode when they have something to offer.

-This has many benefits:  First, you show your peer how much they are valued.
+This has many benefits:  First, your peer will feel valued for their skills.
 They get to grow their teaching skills.
 You may get to learn something new about software or about your peer.
 You may even see new teaching strategies being applied, making you a better teacher.

 Please note that this is different from the teachback technique, where the goal is to critique your student as they learn a new concept or skill.
 Here, you are a true student.

 ## Documentation
-Sometimes, we get so swept up with one on one interactions that we forget that documentation plays a key role in helping onboard our students to our team.
+Sometimes, we get so swept up with one on one interactions that we forget that documentation plays a key role in helping onboard new team members.

 Some key things that you should try to have documented for your team:
 - Your SDLC, even if its just a standard model.
 Having just a link to an external resource is ok.